sahilbest999/sst/www/docs/constructs/Cognito.tsdoc.md

 ## Methods
-An instance of `Auth` has the following methods.
+An instance of `Cognito` has the following methods.
 ### attachPermissionsForAuthUsers

 ```ts